btdex/btdex/README.md

 The exchange method is serverless and fees are distributed among [Trade Token (TRT)](https://explore.burstcoin.ro/asset/12402415494995249540) holders.

 You will also find more details at [https://btdex.trade](https://btdex.trade).
-Currently the following pairs are available with BURST:
+Currently the following pairs are available with SIGNA:
  - BTC
  - ARRR
  - BCH